 There is another important feature that may lead to the GPU buzzing sound.
 This feature is the GPU overclocking.
-No doubt, GPU overclocking increases performance, but in old GPUs, overclocking is not suitable at all.
+Undoubtedly, GPU overclocking increases performance, but in old GPUs, overclocking is not suitable.
 It can lead to overheating and, ultimately, buzzing noise.

 Resolve Coil Whining

 Carefully remove the side casing of your computer system.
 Then switch it on and play a game with great graphic detail.
-Now, place a small, dry wooden stick on each coil to feel the coil vibrations.
+Place a small, dry wooden stick on each coil to feel the vibrations.
 GPU coils are typically cube-shaped and dark grey.
 It is how you will figure out which coil is making a noise.

-In small amounts, certain adhesives can be used as sound suppressors to eliminate this coil whine buzzing noise.
-You can use silicone or sealant for this purpose, as it is flexible and can absorb vibrations.
+Certain adhesives can be used as sound suppressors to eliminate this coil whine buzzing noise in small amounts.
+You can use flexible silicone or sealant, which can absorb vibrations.
 Moreover, it is nonconductive, and you don’t need to worry about it.

-When your computer’s power cables are unplugged, carefully open the case and clean it.
-Doing this will remove any piece of plastic or paper stuck to the GPU fans.
+When your computer’s power cables are unplugged, carefully open and clean the case.
+Doing this will remove any plastic or paper stuck to the GPU fans.
 You can also remove the GPU from its slot and clean it properly using a brush and a vacuum.